All Episodes

 Appreciate that.

-Well, I have a quick question about economics and the uh uh deb the debate and the election going on, and then I was just curious to ask you something about Steve Jobs, because you got me interested in him.
+And then I was just curious to ask you something about Steve Jobs because you got me interested in him.

-So, but the question about the economic thing is do you think if there was a real bad turn in our economy over the next year that this would help Obama by scaring people back to him just to keep the status quo, or would it help Romney, or would it help uh maybe somebody who's not doing very well on the polls now?
+But the question about the economic thing is, do you think if there was a real bad turn in our economy over the next year that this would help Obama by scaring people back to him just to keep the status quo?

-Would it help Romney Obama or somebody else?
+Would it help Romney, Obama, or somebody else?

 No, it would hurt Obama, and that'd be the only factor you'd need to know as to whom it would help specifically.

-There by the time there's a if there's another dip, there's gonna be we're gonna be close to a Republican nominee will help whoever that is.
+By the time if there's another dip, we're going to be close to a Republican nominee.

-I mean, they'll try to say, look, it's worse than we thought, and it's gonna take us a little longer than we thought, but the last thing we want to do is change horses in the middle stream because look, we're just now starting to show uh progress here in unemployment.
+But the last thing we want to do is change horses in the middle stream because, look, we're just now starting to show progress here in unemployment.

 Okay.

-Do you think they'll open the soon to tell?
+Do you think they'll open the slope?

-Too soon to I really don't know yet.
+I really don't know yet.

 Way too soon to tell.